[Much of my site will be useless to you if you've got the images turned off!]

 General James van Voast was born in Schenectady, N. Y., September 19, 1827.
 He graduated at Union College, Schenectady, and was elected a member of the Phi Beta Kappa society of graduates.
 He also graduated from the West Point Military Academy in 1852, and was assigned to the Third Artillery, being detailed as Assistant Instructor at West Point during the Summer of 1852.

 His regiment was embarked on the Steamer San Francisco in December, 1853, for California.
 After a few days' sail, it encountered a terrific storm, which completely disabled the machinery.
 Her upper deck was carried overboard, several officers and their families and about 150 enlisted men were lost.b The failure of the expedition caused the Secretary of War to order a Court of Inquiry, General Scott being President.
-The Court heard a great deal of testimony and in giving its opinion on various matters, said, "On the wreck Lieutenants Indicates a West Point graduate and gives his Class.Winder, Van Voast and Chandler, particularly, distinguished themselves and seem to have earned a just p80 claim to special commendation."
+The Court heard a great deal of testimony and in giving its opinion on various matters, said, "On the wreck Lieutenants Indicates a West Point graduate, Class of 1850: a link to his biographical entry in Cullum's Register.Winder, Van Voast and Chandler, particularly, distinguished themselves and seem to have earned a just p80 claim to special commendation."
 And so again on the Kilby some of the junior officers were obliged, under continued privations and sufferings, to take upon themselves many important duties of command for the common safety of all.
-"In this connection Captain Indicates a West Point graduate and gives his Class.Gardinerº and Lieutenant Van Voast seem entitled to special notice."
+"In this connection Captain Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Gardinerº and Lieutenant Van Voast seem entitled to special notice."
 The proceedings of this Court are published in General Orders No. 8, War Department, June 5, 1854.

 In 1855, Lieutenant Van Voast left the Artillery and was appointed a First Lieutenant in the Ninth Infantry, a new regiment raised for service among the Indians on the Pacific Coast.
 In this regiment, he served as Reg.
 Quartermaster, being with the regiment in a campaign against large bodies of Indians.
 When the Civil war commenced, he was with his regiment on the Pacific Coast at Fort Colville, near the British possessions.
 Many officers of the Ninth Regiment (being from the South) resigned and joined the Confederacy.
 It was kept on the Pacific Coast during the war, guarding the interests of the Union.
 Captain Van Voast was made Provost Marshal of San Francisco, April, 1863, and served in this capacity till November, 1864, when he was ordered to assume command of troops to constitute the Eighth California Infantry, to be instructed for the defense of the Coast in Heavy Artillery and Captain Van Voast was to be made Colonel.